 The Best Outdoor Dogs Have Lots of Energy

 When considering the best dogs for running and hiking, you have to know which breeds are up for the challenge with their naturally high levels of energy and endurance.
 Some dogs are happy to lounge around being couch potatoes and have a low-to-moderate need to be active.
-You wouldn’t want to drag along a dog who is clearly not cut out to venture along a trail.
+You wouldn’t want to drag along a dog who is clearly not cut out to venture along a trail — you have to make sure your dog will be able to handle the trek.
+Keep in mind that despite having four legs, rocky terrain and more advanced trails are a lot more work for dogs than a human.
 The best trail dogs will be able to keep up on a long hike and have fun while doing it!

 Trail Dogs Love to Be Outdoors